 - A. Entries: When the scope of work includes the installation of exterior entry components, the following standards shall be followed unless conditions exist making these specifications unattainable.
 In such cases a reasonable effort must be made to comply as close as possible. - 1.
-All main entries shall have a concrete, treated wood, or other hard surface exterior stoop, porch or deck not to exceed 8 %" below the top of the threshold and have a minimum dimension of 36" by 36". - 2.
+All main entries shall have a concrete, treated wood, or other hard surface exterior stoop, porch or deck not to exceed 8 1⁄4" below the top of the threshold and have a minimum dimension of 36" by 36". - 2.
 Secondary entries shall have a landing on the exterior of the door opening if the finished interior floor is more than 30" above the exterior adjacent grade or floor surface.
 Secondary exterior entries with less than 30" above grade elevation shall have a stair with a landing at grade level. - B. Bath: Rehabbed bathrooms in homes for resale shall be equipped, at a minimum, with the following: - 1.
 Medicine cabinet with storage and mirror 16" wide 20" tall (minimum).
 Other combinations of mirror and storage may be acceptable by approval of LHC Construction Design and Review Department. - 2.
-Wall-hung toilet paper dispenser

-- 3. 18" (minimum) towel bar - 4.
+Wall-hung toilet paper dispenser - 3.
+18" (minimum) towel bar - 4.
 Shower rod if applicable - C. Site Address: Homes rehabbed for resale shall meet the following standards: - 1.
 When the scope of work addresses installation of street address numbers, they shall be displayed on the structure in an area visible from the street for each dwelling.
 Exception: Where a structure is located more than 100 feet from the street or road, or where local jurisdiction's regulations allow, street address numbers may be displayed on the mailbox near the street. - 2.
-Characters shall be of contrasting color in relation to the background where they are applied. - 3.
-Arabic numbers and alphabet letters shall be displayed in English language and minimum 1⁄2" stroke width and 4" in height. - D. Mail Boxes: Each dwelling rehabbed for resale shall have a mailbox installed per US Postal Service regulations unless client waives this requirement due to not receiving mail at the residence.
+Characters shall be of contrasting color in relation to the background where they are applied.

+D. Mail Boxes: Each dwelling rehabbed for resale shall have a mailbox installed per US Postal Service regulations unless client waives this requirement due to not receiving mail at the residence.